electrotiti/tlassets-bundle/README.md

 Dump your assets using Gulp on Symfony2 project

-(This project is on Alpha, a Beta version will come soon)
+This project is on "Alpha", a beta release will happen soon